fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Ibrahim (A.S.) continued calling people to believe in Allah, exerting a great effort to guide his people to the right path.
+Ibrahim ﷺ   continued calling people to believe in Allah, exerting a great effort to guide his people to the right path.
 He tried every possible means to convince them.
 However in spite of his love and care for the people, they did not listen to him and deserted him.
 Only one woman and one man of his people shared his belief in Allah.
 The woman was named Sarah who later became his wife while the man was Lut who later became a prophet after him.
-When Ibrahim (A.S.) realized that no one else was going to believe in his call, he decided to migrate.
+When Ibrahim realized that no one else was going to believe in his call, he decided to migrate.
 Before his migration, he invited his father to believe in Allah.
 He knew that his father was the enemy of Allah and he would not believe.
 Allah says in Al-Quran:

     And the request of forgiveness of Abraham for his father was only because of a promise he had made to him.
 But when it became apparent to Abraham that his father was an enemy to Allah, he disassociated himself from him.
 Indeed was Abraham compassionate and patient.
     Quran, surah At-Tawbah (The Repentance) 9:114

-After going to Palestine, Ibrahim (A.S.) went to Egypt.
-During this journey Prophet Ibrahim (A.S.) invited people to worship Allah, show them the right path and helped the poor.
+After going to Palestine, Ibrahim went to Egypt.
+During this journey Prophet Ibrahim invited people to worship Allah, show them the right path and helped the poor.

-There is a hadith about what happened to Ibrahim (A.S.) on his journey.
+There is a hadith about what happened to Ibrahim ﷺ   on his journey.
 Narrated Abu Huraira (R.A.):

 > Abraham did not tell a lie except on three occasion.
 Twice for the Sake of Allah when he said, "I am sick," and he said, "(I have not done this but) the big idol has done it."
 The (third was) that while Abraham and Sarah (his wife) were going (on a journey) they passed by (the territory of) a tyrant.
 Someone said to the tyrant, "This man (i.e. Abraham) is accompanied by a very charming lady."
 >